|This is an unofficial version.

 is granted to, or vested in, a minister, the minister may, by written authorization approved by the Lieutenant Governor in Council, delegate that power or authority to any person employed under him in the executive government, subject to such limitations, restrictions, conditions, and requirements as the minister may impose and as are set out in the written authorization.

-11(1) Such officers and employees, including deputies for the several ministers, as are required to perform the duties and functions of the several departments and agencies of the government that are not corporate entities may be employed as provided in The Civil Service Act.
+Such officers and employees, including deputies for the several ministers, as are required to perform the duties and functions of the several departments and agencies of the government that are not corporate entities may be employed in accordance with The Public Service Act.

-11(2) Such officers and employees as are required to perform the duties and functions of any agency of the government that is a corporate entity may be employed by that agency, and where The Civil Service Act applies to that agency or the officers or employees employed by that agency, the employment shall be in accordance with The Civil Service Act.
+Such officers and employees as are required to perform the duties and functions of any agency of the government that is a corporate entity may be employed by that agency, and where The Public Service Act applies to that agency or the officers or employees employed by that agency, the employment shall be in accordance with The Public Service Act.

 (a) the Government of Canada, or a minister or agency of the Government of Canada; or